Information Security, Digital Forensics & Cybersecurity Graduate Programs

 - MET’s Computer Science & IT degrees are certified by the Committee on National Security Systems (CNSS).

-- The online Master of Criminal Justice is ranked #2 among the nation’s Best Online Graduate Criminal Justice Programs, 2018 (U.S. News & World Report).
+- The online Master of Science in Criminal Justice is ranked #4 among the nation’s Best Online Graduate Criminal Justice Programs, 2022 (U.S. News & World Report).

 - Convenient part-time evening or online formats allow you to balance your education and time with your work/life needs.